qadan/civviebot/README.md

 Additionally, prefixing an environment variable with `CIVVIEBOT_DB_` will pass that parameter on to Pony's [`db.bind`](https://docs.ponyorm.org/database.html#binding-the-database-object-to-a-specific-database) when creating or connecting to the database; for example, `CIVVIEBOT_DB_PROVIDER` would be passed as the `provider` keyword argument.
 Setting `CIVVIEBOT_DB_FILENAME` will set `create_db` to `True` as well (this is ignored if the file already exists).

-CivvieBot also checks for the existence of a `.env` file to pull variables from.

 ## Usage

 Documentation on how to use CivvieBot is provided by CivvieBot itself.
 Most of the documentation is provided by slash commands, but you can also get some pointers by trying to access the CivvieBot API through a browser.